Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 - candlestand is included in the bounding box

 ### Censer
-- Chains holding the censer are included in bounding box
+- Chains holding the censer are included in bounding box (if they are well visible)
+- If there is smoke coming out of the censer, please keep in mind to annotate the smoke as well